syncfusion-content/winui-docs/winui/Color-Palette/Standard-Colors.md

 # Standard Colors in WinUI Color Palette

-This section explains the different standard colors available in the [ColorPalette](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfColorPalette.html) and  how to choose the colors and its panel customizations.
+This section explains the different standard colors available in the [Color Palette](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfColorPalette.html) and  how to choose the colors and its panel customizations.

 ## Select a color from built-in standard colors